 - Brush a generous amount of teriyaki sauce on the bottom side of the chicken thighs.
 Flip the chicken over and baste the skin side as well.

 - Air fry with the skin side up at 325°F for 3-5 minutes until the sauce begins to thicken and form a coating.
-Keep a close eye on it.
-There are a lot of sugars in the teriyaki sauce and it will go from perfectly thickened to burnt pretty quickly.
+Keep a close eye on it and be careful not to let the sauce burn.
 Pull out the chicken thighs as soon as the sauce is thick and sticky.